kalithasanks2001/personal-finance-management-application/README.md

 **Personal Finance Management Application**

 To help users manage their personal finances by tracking income, expenses, and generating financial reports.
-Built with Python and SQLite for data persistence.
+Built with Python and MySQL for data persistence.

 **Project Overview**